To apply for an Excise Abatement, two criteria must be met:

 If the vehicle is registered in another City or Town in Massachusetts we need to see the Insurance Selection Coverage Sheet, in order to verify that you did not reside in New Bedford, Ma, as of January 1 of the year that you are applying for an abatement.

-If the vehicle has been registered out-of-state, then we need to see a copy of the out-of-state registration showing the date and state the vehicle is registered in.
+If the vehicle has been registered out-of-state, then we need to see a copy of the out-of-state registration showing the date and state the vehicle is registered in, and a copy of the plate cancellation.

 A registrant who cancels a registration during a calendar year may qualify for a partial abatement.
 To be eligible, however, such a registrant must also either (a) transfer title to the vehicle or (b) move out of Massachusetts and register the vehicle in some other jurisdiction.
 For a registrant who so qualifies, the assessors, not the Registry, must calculate the amount of the abatement for which the registrant is eligible.
 A registrant will never qualify for an abatement on any vehicle for any month during which the vehicle was registered for any portion of that month.
 The minimum motor vehicle assessment which may be made is $5.00 and there is a $5.00 minimum abatement requirement.